Best USB WiFi Adapters for PC and Laptop

 So let’s look at the things that are important to know with WiFi today.

-The thing is the higher the frequency the less distance wireless signals can reliably travel.
+The thing to remember is the higher the frequency the less distance a wireless signal can reliably travel, and the harder time it has going through walls.

-So a dongle using the old 2.4GHz will transmit and receive farther than the newer 5GHz dongles.
+So a dongle using the old 2.4GHz will transmit and receive farther than a 5GHz or 6GHz dongle.

 Simply put there are too many devices talking in the 2.4GHz frequency.